 So they didn't want anybody else coming in because they thought there was going to be a crime scene for sure.

-There was a very strong possibility of foul play and they did not want anybody else involved.
+There was a very strong possibility of foul play, and they did not want anybody else involved.

 In the case where you mentioned, for example, the Green Berets that came in, I imagine somebody in the family connected to the family or somebody had some connections high up in the military and just had it done.

-So those kind of things can occur and I imagine if that occurs nobody questions jurisdiction.
+And I imagine if that occurs, nobody questions jurisdiction.

-Well, I know of two cases in the U.S.
+Well, I know of two cases in the U.S. where the Green Berets were called.

 Really?